icml45201-lab/icml_submission_12450/05_extended_benchamark_comparison.md

 ---
 ### Table A: Comprehensive Quantitative Comparison (Accuracy, Speed, & Memory)

-Performance evaluated across short-term extrapolation ($Inc$, $Tra$) and the critical 240-step rollout ($Tra_{long}$).
-Profiling conducted on a single RTX4090 GPU.
-KAE achieves the highest long-horizon stability while maintaining a near-zero inference cost.
+**Evaluation Protocol:** To provide a definitive assessment of the Continuous-Time KAE, we benchmarked it against 13 state-of-the-art spatial-temporal models across four architectural paradigms (Spectral, Convolutional, Attention-based, and Generative).
+Performance is evaluated across short-term extrapolation and interpolation ($Inc$, $Tra$) and a critical 240-step stress test ($Tra_{long}$) to evaluate long-horizon stability.
+All timing and memory profiling were conducted on a single RTX 4090 GPU using a standardized 240-step rollout to ensure a fair comparison of computational overhead.

 | Method | Inc_low (1e-4) | Inc_high (1e-5) | Tra_ext (1e-3) | Tra_int (1e-3) | Tra_long† (1e-3) | Inf.
 Time (ms/step) | Speedup | VRAM (MB) |
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|